kchinzei/PCA9xxxPWM/README.md

 float PCA9685PWM::calc_freq(float ext_clock = 0.0);
 ```

-PCA9685 can switch its outputs between open drain and totem pole.
+PCA9685 and PCA9632 can switch its outputs between open drain and totem pole.
 Other devices are open drain outputs.
-PCA9685 can also invert its outputs.
+PCA9685 and PCA9632 can also invert its outputs.

 ```C++
 void PCA9685PWM::totem_pole_outputs(boolean totem_pole);